 Setting up a virtual private network on Windows 7 and 8.1

 The Windows VPN configuration tool also works in older versions of Windows like 7 and 8.1, although the steps to use it are slightly different.

 Step 1: Launch Control Panel.
 You can navigate to Control Panel in many ways, but the easiest way is to type in Control Panel in the Windows search bar.

 Step 2: Click on Network and Internet and then Network and Sharing Center.

 Step 3: Under the Change Your Network Settings header, click on Set Up a New Connection or Network.

 Step 4: A wizard will appear to guide you through the setup.
-Click on the last option to Connect to a workplace, which will allow you to enter the settings from your VPN provider in the following steps.
-Then, click Next to continue, followed by Use my internet connection (VPN) in the next prompt.
+Click on the last option to Connect to a Workplace, which will allow you to enter your VPN provider’s settings in the following steps.
+Then, click Next to continue, followed by Use My Internet Connection (VPN) in the next prompt.

 Step 5: In the Internet address field, you’ll want to consult with your VPN provider to get the server information.
 Generally, choose the server in your country or one that’s closest to you to get the fastest connection speeds.
 Alternatively, if you’re trying to mask your location when trying to access region-restricted content, like a foreign country’s Netflix catalog, you can also choose a server in the nation where you want to access or one optimized for streaming.
 Your